s4wave/spacewave/README.md

  - [Node](https://nodejs.org)
  - Yarn `npm install -g yarn`

-Initial setup (if using web UIs):
+Initial setup:

 ```bash
 # download deps
 yarn
 ```

-To start the application for development:
+Here are some of the available ways to start the app:

 ```
 # start web application